hillaryychan/COMP3311/03_RDBMS-and-SQL.md

 CREATE TYPE Name as ENUM ('Label', ...);
 ```

+Values in enumerated (enum) types are ordered according to order of insertion so, 'small' < 'medium' < 'large'
+Values in domain stypes are ordered as for the underlying data type so, 'large' < 'medium' < 'small'

 ### Tuple and Set Literals

 Tuples and set constants are both written as `(val1, val2, val3, ...)`